 - Appointments with the ophthalmologist should never be missed, even if there does not appear to be any problem with vision

 - Vision should continue to be monitored every day using an Amsler grid, one eye at a time.
-This self-monitoring is important for all injection schedules, including if the duration between injections is being increased, or even if injections have ceased.
+This self-monitoring is important for all injection schedules, regardless of injection frequency, and if injections have been discontinued.

 - Any sudden changes in vision should be reported to the ophthalmologist immediately as a matter of urgency, regardless of whether or not injections are being received – do not wait for the next appointment

 - Even if vision has stabilised or improved, treatment may still need to be continued

 - Treatment should not cease unless on the advice of the ophthalmologist